lightsprint09/Sourcing/README.md

 # Sourcing

 Typesafe and flexible abstraction for TableView &amp; CollectionView DataSources written in Swift.
-It helps you to seperate conecerns ans keep ViewControllers light.
-By operating on data providers it is easy to replace you view implementation.
+It helps you to seperate concerns and keep ViewControllers light.
+By operating on data providers replaceing your view implementation it is easy to at any time.

 ## Documentation